Biography Jim Sibbald

 Following seventeen years of service, in 2003, I left as a major, and “found” Wantage and immediately felt at home.

-A Fellow of the Institute of Directors since 1995, I am an active participant and supporter of Service Charities, being Chairman of the local branch of the Royal British Legion and Chairman of the County Committee for the Royal British Legion in the Royal County of Berkshire & Vale of White Horse.
+A Fellow of the Institute of Directors since 1995, I am an active participant and supporter of Service Charities, being a member of the Wantage Branch of the Royal British Legion and Chairman of the County Committee for the Royal British Legion in the Royal County of Berkshire & Vale of White Horse.
 Married to Christina, who is a Guide Dog Volunteer Brood Bitch Holder, we have grown-up children and the occasional litter of Guide Dog pups.

 - The October Club (Charity no. 900331) and